snyk/cli/help/cli-commands/code-test.md

 ## Options

+`--report --project-name="<PROJECT_NAME>"`

+Allows you to publish test results of local code to a Snyk Project in the Web UI

+* `project-name` must be in double quotation marks.
+Single quotes or missing quotes will result in an error.
+* `project-name` must contain only alphanumeric characters, forward slashes (/), dashes (-), underscores (\_), and square brackets (\[]).

+After using this option, log in to the Snyk website and view your projects to see the snapshot.

 ### `--org=<ORG_ID>`

 Specify the `<ORG_ID>`to run Snyk commands tied to a specific Snyk Organization.
 The `<ORG_ID>` influences private test limits.